jan-vince/smallrecords/README.md

 *Created list will be appended to the top of the side menu in Records administration.*

+#### Custom repeater fields

+When creating a new list you can allow predefined form fields or you can **create your own form** definition (based on repeater).

+On tab `Custom repeater` allow its use, set basic settings and **add new fields**.

+*Look inside a default `Record detail` component partial to see how to work with custom repeater data.*

 ## Categories

 Here you can set up categories hierarchy (it is a nested tree).